Wadsworth Jarrell: COBRA and the black aesthetic

 Like many African-American grass roots organizations, Jarrell's gallery group struggled to carry the torch after the deaths of Martin Luther King, Jr. and Malcolm X. Jarrell and his fellow Chicago artists took the path of non-violence by way of their artistic talents and a sense of ownership through their contributions at WJ Studio and Gallery.
+Around this time, there had been a stereotype created by the Moynihan Report that viewed the black family as dysfunctional, which gave COBRA the motivation to prove that the black family is stronger and more unified than portrayed.
 With these ideals backing them and their new aesthetic philosophy, the group took on the name COBRA – Coalition of Black Revolutionary Artists.
 With the creation of COBRA, Jarrell completed his first work that conceptualized the concept behind the group, Black Family (1969), which utilized the color scheme of the coolade colors such as light blue and orange contrasting with white areas, which heightened the bright colors' intensity.
 This technique allowed Jarrell to create what he described as an "intuitive space", drawing the viewer's attention towards the family on the canvas: a caring mother, protective father and two relaxed children.
 With a father depicting strength and honesty, and what Robert Douglas describes as a "heroic quality", to the painting, Jarrell expresses important aspects of the COBRA ideal.
 Writing also appears on the canvas, with the word "blackness" represented by the letter B. The group decided to go from focusing on themed exhibitions to encouraging artworks that "portray the general problems of black people or attempt to visualize some solutions to them."